 - A hard-shelled carrier.

 In general, I recommend using a harnessed booster if you’re going for an inexpensive option and want something very simple that doesn’t get in your pup’s way.
 The key is picking out a harness that can be adjusted depending on how big your dog is.
 Otherwise, you might end up buying another one down the line because your pooch has grown out of his harnessed booster!
-Alternatively, a soft-sided carrier may work well for some people who don’t need their dogs riding shotgun but still want them within arm’s reach.
+Alternatively, a soft-sided carrier may work well for some people who don’t need their dogs riding shotguns but still want them within arm’s reach.

 What are Things to Consider When Buying One?